Museum Policies, Accessibility & FAQ

 Where do I go for my Hatch Show Print tour?

-The Hatch Show Print tour begins in the 5th Ave. lobby, located in front of the Hatch Show Print Retail Store.
+The Hatch Show Print tour begins in the Rep. John Lewis Way S lobby, located in front of the Hatch Show Print Retail Store.
 Please be in this area no later than 10 minutes before your scheduled tour time.
 If you miss the tour, we cannot guarantee room on another tour and you forfeit your non-refundable seat.

 Is there a long line/wait to buy tickets?
 How can I avoid a line?